Our aim- We nurture confidence

 Teachers will always speak in English as that is how the child learns.
 Initially gestures will be used along with spoken commands to make sure the child understands.

-All busses are driven by licensed drivers.
-A female attended is always present in the buss to make sure students get in and out safely.
+All buses are driven by licensed drivers.
+A female attended is always present in the bus to make sure students get in and out safely.
 Our teachers take up surprise bus duties .
-In addition , all our busses are GPS equipped and can be tracked on any given time.
+In addition , all our buses are GPS equipped and can be tracked on any given time.

 The age criteria are as under

 PG –2, Nursery –3 yrs, LKG –4 yrs, UKG 5yrs, I –6 yrs (complete age of the child as of 30th September of that year.

 Grade I-II – English, Hindi,Maths, EVS, ICT, Marathi( which is a graded subject.)

 Grade III onward- English, Hindi,Maths, EVS, ICT, Marathi( which is a graded subject.)
 Sanskrit – Mandatory and will be assessed.

 The preprimary curriculum has been discussed in the PTM and the Primary will follow the curriculum as set by the NCERT.